 4. Ensure Clarity in Details and Expectations

-When handing out tasks to individuals on a virtual team, it’s important that you very clearly dictate your expectations.
-Your explanation should include deadlines and defined details about the task itself.
-This will ensure you are not disappointed in the finished product as employees will be less likely to ask for your input when they aren’t seeing you on a daily basis.
+When handing out tasks to individuals on a virtual team, it’s essential that you very clearly dictate your expectations.
+Your explanation should include deadlines and defined details about the job itself.
+This will ensure you are not disappointed in the finished product, as employees will be less likely to ask for your input when they don’t see you daily.

 Programs such as Smartsheet or Trello (my favorite) can help with this by allowing you to communicate changes to project details and send deadline reminders when needed.
-That said, it’s highly important that you don’t use these types of programs to micromanage, as this is sure to lead to resentment.
+It would be best if you didn’t use these programs to micromanage, as this is sure to lead to resentment.

 Managing offsite workers doesn’t have to be a headache.
-In fact, you can easily set yourself up to run a well-oiled virtual business machine.
+You can easily set yourself up to run a well-oiled virtual business machine.
 By following these steps, you will be well on your way to managing a productive and inspired virtual team.

 Are you looking for more tips on working with an online team?
 I can help with that!
 Please fill out my contact form for more information.

 - Why Should I Read The 7 Habits of Highly Effective People? - November 30, 2023